The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 - Postgraduate: €10,000–€25,000 per year

-Many South Asian and Southeast Asian students take advantage of scholarships such as:
+Many South Asian and Southeast Asian students benefit from scholarships such as:

 - Government of Ireland International Education Scholarships